tylersatre/serena/docs/02-usage/030_clients.md

  * [opencode](https://github.com/sst/opencode).

 They generally benefit from the symbolic tools provided by Serena.
-You might want to customize some aspects of Serena by writing your own context, modes or prompts to adjust it to the client's respective internal capabilities (and your general worflow).
+You might want to customize some aspects of Serena by writing your own context, modes or prompts to adjust it to the client's respective internal capabilities (and your general workflow).

 #### MCP-Enabled IDEs and Coding Clients (Cline, Roo-Code, Cursor, Windsurf, etc.)